gmc-code/PC-microbit-micropython/docs/radio/radio_shift_cipher.rst

 Break the code
 -------------------------

-| This gif below has a caesar cipher shift of 1 place.
+| The gif below has a caesar cipher shift of 1 place.
 Can you decode it?

 .. image:: images/caesar_shift_time_is_key.gif
     :scale: 80 %